 A word of caution, though; don’t get too engrossed in market research.
 Customers often don’t even know what they want unless you show it to them!

-As a business owner, it’s your job to understand your customers so well that you can provide them with the right product or service that satisfies your customer at the right moment!
+As a business owner, it’s your job to understand your customers so well that you can provide them with the right product or service that satisfies customers at the right moment!

 Don’t spend all your resources fishing for new customers and neglect your existing customers.
 Focus on strengthening your relationship with your current customers.

-They have been the ones keeping you in business until now, and as the saying goes, old friends are the best.
+They have kept you in business until now; as the saying goes, old friends are the best.

-Keep the lines of communication open with your existing customers and ask for their opinion on how you can improve their experience with your brand.
+Keep the lines of communication open with your existing customers and ask their opinions on how you can improve their experience with your brand.

-Keep in mind that it cost more to get a new client than to keep an existing client.
+Keep in mind that it costs more to get a new client than to keep an existing one.
 Every client you lose (because of not meeting their needs) not only translates to a loss of income but also means an increase in the client base of your competitor!